Oslo Commuter Rail: History

 In 2011, the Asker Line from Lysaker to Sandvika, and a new Lysaker Station opened.
 This increased the capacity and regularity along the Drammen Line.

 The opening of four tracks at Lysaker will allow NSB to run all local trains that previously have run to Skøyen all the way to Lysaker.
 The closed Høvik Station will be used to turn trains.
 The Oslo Tunnel remains the bottleneck west of Oslo, so no more trains can run westwards, although more will be able to continue past Skøyen.

 In 2008, NSB ordered 50 Stadler FLIRT multiple units, to be designated Class 74 and 75, and later 16 more Class 75.
 42 of these, class 75, have a commuter train configuration.
 NSB holds an option for an additional 84 units.
 The trains have a maximum speed of 200 km/h and a faster acceleration than the older classes.
 The combination of the Asker Line and more rolling stock allows NSB to operate a more aggressive service after a major restructuring of the lines in 2012.
 In particular, there are between five and seven-minute headway on the sections between Asker and Lillestrøm, and a twenty-minute headway to Oslo Airport and Eidsvoll.

+In December 2022, the Follo Line was opened.
+It is a 22.5 km long line, is built nearly entirely in a single tunnel, and will connect Oslo Central Station directly with Ski and will allow speeds at 200 km/h.
+It will allow higher speeds and capacity southwards for the lines to Moss and Rakkestad, as well as regional trains to Østfold and Sweden.
+The line was scheduled for completion in 2022.

+At this time, December 2022, several of the local lines which went farther from Oslo and typically with departures once per hour, were redefined as regional trains and got a letter R instead of L in their name.
+The line previously called regional trains were renamed to regional express, from R to RE first in their names.
+These lines go well over 100 km from Oslo to Lillehammer, Skien and Halden.